 Fortune AppsAs part of my work in VSHN, I lately prepared a set of demo applications ready to be containerized and deployed in our new product APPUiO Cloud.

 Cross Platform Node.js AppsNode.js projects are very much cross-platform, allowing your team to use any operating system they want to work on them.
+Well, yes, to a large degree they are; but as always, there are some caveats that can bring some headaches if you have Windows developers in your team.

 Polyglot ConwayMy personal project during the pandemic was Conway, a project providing implementations of Conway’s Game of Life in as many programming languages as possible.

 Douglas CrockfordAround 2002 I found a small website created by a certain Douglas Crockford, in which he claimed that JavaScript was the World’s Most Misunderstood Programming Language.
+It was intriguing, so I read, and I discovered that there was much more to the language than I thought at first glance.

 AJAX Before TimeIn 2002 I moved back to Switzerland, and found a first job as a developer in a company making a super expensive product nobody needed.
+It tanked one year later for well known reasons, but in the meantime I got to see the most complex codebase I had ever met, in this case in JScript.

 Starting a Typescript CLI Project from ScratchThe JavaScript ecosystem has grown dramatically in the past decade.
 It has become so complex, that I’ve seen many new developers interested in the subject struggle to find out where to start.